-6.31 Older People
+Older People

-The number and proportion of older people in South Hampshire is projected to increase significantly in the coming decades.
-The latest projections for the South Hampshire sub-region indicate that between 2011 and 2036 there will be an increase of 30% in the number of people aged 60-74 and an increase of 91% in those aged 75 years or over.
-The same evidence shows that the percentage increase within Fareham Borough between these dates will be even higher.
-In both cases these increases account for the majority of the growth in population that is projected to occur.

-- 6.32 Projections based on past trends need to be treated with caution when applying them to specific development areas.
+- 6.31 The number and proportion of older people in South Hampshire is projected to increase significantly in the coming decades.
+The latest projections for the South Hampshire sub-region indicate that between 2011 and 2036 there will be an increase of 30% in the number of people aged 60-74 and an increase of 91% in those aged 75 years or over.99 The same evidence shows that the percentage increase within Fareham Borough between these dates will be even higher.
+In both cases these increases account for the majority of the growth in population that is projected to occur. - 6.32 Projections based on past trends need to be treated with caution when applying them to specific development areas.
 Although Welborne will clearly be affected by these demographic changes, experience shows that older people are less likely to move to large new developments in their early stages.
-The Welborne-specific evidence indicates that the proportion of new residents aged 65 years or older will increase from 6.4% in 2021 to over 12% in 2041 reaching almost 20% by 2051. - 6.33 In Fareham, as is the case generally in the South East, a large majority of older people choose to live in their own homes as private owner occupiers for as long as they are able to.
-A study on housing provision for older people completed for Hampshire County Council in 2009 indicates that this trend will increase in the future as medical advances and the availability of home adaptations allow more elderly people to remain independent and living in their own home. - 6.34 At Welborne, the mix of private market and affordable homes will be expected to facilitate this choice by older people to live in their own home.
-To help make this choice practical, a requirement has been set out, within the sections on market and affordable housing above, for a proportion of all homes at Welborne to be designed to be adaptable and with enhanced assess standards that make it easier for those with mobility or other impairments.
-Although the 'Lifetime Homes'
+The Welborne-specific evidence indicates that the proportion of new residents aged 65 years or older will increase from 6.4% in 2021 to over 12% in 2041 reaching almost 20% by 2051.100 - 6.33 In Fareham, as is the case generally in the South East, a large majority of older people choose to live in their own homes as private owner occupiers for as long as they are able to.
+A study on housing provision for older people completed for Hampshire County Council in 2009101 indicates that this trend will increase in the future as medical advances and the availability of home adaptations allow more elderly people to remain independent and living in their own home. - 6.34 At Welborne, the mix of private market and affordable homes will be expected to facilitate this choice by older people to live in their own home.
+To help make this choice practical, a requirement has been set out, within the sections on market and affordable housing above, for a proportion of all homes at Welborne to be designed to be adaptable and with enhanced access standards that make it easier for those with mobility or other impairments.
+Although the 'Lifetime Homes' standards102 are not designed only with older people in mind, they are very important in ensuring that ordinary homes can be easily adapted for older people or those who wish to remain in their home into old age.